 Facilitator: Amelia Stillinger

 Group will incorporate experiential activities, mindfulness practice, and supportive discussion.
-Group time TBA.
+Group time is Tuesdays from 10-11:30 a.m..
 If interested, call Amelia for information at 707-826-3236.

 Connect with others to know you are not alone.
 This group provides a safe, healing place to break the silence and move beyond secrecy, fear and shame.
-Group is on Fridays 2-3:30.
-If interested, call Lori at 707-826-3236.
+If interested, call Lori, Brian, or Catherine at 707-826-3236.

 Our wellness and support activities are offered throughout the academic year.
 With the exception of Mind Over Mood (which requires a pre-group consult), students can simply "drop-in" to try them out.
 These activities aim to promote health and connection in a supportive atomsphere.
 With our weekly drop-in groups (Best of You, Creative Self-Expression, One Breath, Trans Support and SMART Recovery) you may come as often as you like-- every once in a while or weekly.
 No need to sign up, just show up!
 We hope you will join us.